-- WVI works in many countries, including among the four million IDPs in Sudan and in the eastern region of Congo-DRC where more than one million people are displaced (and where countless women and girls are victims of sexual violence and children are recruited as soldiers).
+- WVI works in many countries, including among the four million IDPs in South Sudan, Sudan and in the eastern region of Congo-DRC where more than one million people are displaced (and where countless women and girls are victims of sexual violence and children are recruited as soldiers).
 WVI is directly and indirectly assisting some 1.6 million people in Congo-DRC through the provision of emergency assistance to the most vulnerable children and their families in conflict-affected areas.

 - TearFund works with refugees and displaced peoples, especially those uprooted by natural disasters in several countries.

 - Agencies assisting with repatriation or resettlement are also numerous and include among their number: